minima-global/minidocs/docs/runanode/usingminidapps.md

 [MiniDapps](/docs/learn/minidapps/minidappsintro) are Minima's decentralized applications that run on your Minima node.

-All the latest MiniDapps can be downloaded from our official [MiniDapp site](https://minidapps.minima.global/).
+All the latest MiniDapps can be downloaded from our official [MiniDapp site](https://minidapps.minima.global/) or from the **DAPP Store** page in the Android app.

-:::note
+:::note ANDROID USERS
-The following guidance is for DESKTOP users, Android users can access their MiniDapp hub from the app Home page.
+If running a node on Android, please see the [Using MiniDapps](/docs/runanode/selectplatform/android_v9_and_up#using-minidapps) section on the Android page instead.
 :::

 ## Accessing the MiniDapp Hub

-To access your MiniDapp hub, refer to the following guidance according to your platform of choice:
+Please refer to the following guides to learn how to access your MiniDapp hub:

 [Linux Server (Docker)](/docs/runanode/selectplatform/linux_vps#access-your-minidapp-hub)